 In 2015, persimmon was the color theme, again an open field of time periods were made here.

 This year I’m part of someone else’s theme, and it’s kind of fun to sit on the sidelines with it and still have an outfit to wear for the Friday Night Social.
-We’re sort of following the theme for the Social, Casino Royale -Spies Who Love Us, but quite an easy one to make for many of us.
+We’re sort of following the theme for the Social, Casino Royale -My Favorite Spy, but quite an easy one to make for many of us.
 We’ll be The Ladies of the Pinkerton Detective Agency.
 We all will be dressed pretty much the same and easy to spot at the Friday Social.
 Just look for the red velvet vests.
 I finished my own outfit for it the other day except for hemming the skirt.
 So that’s out of the way at least.
 I’ve been reading about other people’s plans for their own mini-themes but I don’t want to mention them because they may like having it as a surprise.

 My brain was already planning a mini-theme for something else after I was inspired by someone else’s dress.
 But I’ve been pleaded with to put it on hold for next year.
 That doesn’t mean I won’t be gathering my fabrics and planning, and maybe sewing it long before then.
 Considering we have less than two months before CoCo, it’s probably not a good idea for me to start anything new for this year right now.
 But I’m going to get as much done before next year because I’ve been warned I won’t have as much time to sew once I’m the Dean.
 All I know is, I need to look good because people are going to be staring at me.
 EEK!
 That’s why I like to be part of a group.
 I blend in.
 Oh, wait, no. I HAVE been a peacock quite a few times.
 So maybe I do like to get noticed.